kammitama5/kammitama5.github.io/_posts/2023-03-08-Wednesday-March-8th.md

 <img src="/images1/Birthday23small/birthday2309.png" width="300">

-- This is prickly pear
+- This is prickly pear.
+On the last day, I bought some coconut lavender tea to bring back with me, and sampled the prickly pear tea!
+The Prickly pear tea has no caffeine (yay!) and is best with a bit of lemon and some honey.
+It's delicious!

 <img src="/images1/Birthday23small/birthday2310.png" width="300">